International Medieval Congress 2018 Call for Papers

 The twenty-fifth International Medieval Congress will take place in Leeds, from 2-5 July 2018.

 Please read the guidelines carefully before completing the IMC 2018 Proposal Form.
-The online proposals system will be available by 31 May 2017.

 Call for Papers/Sessions - International Medieval Congress 2018

 The IMC provides an interdisciplinary forum for the discussion of all aspects of Medieval Studies.
 Paper and session proposals on any topic related to the Middle Ages are welcome, while every year the IMC also chooses a special thematic focus.
 In 2018 - the year of the 25th IMC - this is ‘Memory’.

 There are many kinds of memory - personal and social, natural and artificial, political and cultural.
 Along the lines of this general taxonomy, memory operates in many diverse modes: as a mechanism, process, instrument, and cognitive framework relating to, and concerning recreations of, the past - the social past, the institutional past as well as the past of an individual.
 Central in the process of storing, retrieving, and (re)constructing the past, memory is by no means a stable entity; it is always undergoing transformation.